Meet The Board

 We are proud of our growing team and creating a welcoming community for refugee and immigrant women artisans.

 BOARD OF DIRECTORS

 Founder & Executive Director

 Ming-Ming is the founder of RAI.
-She immigrated to The US when she was a teenager from Taiwan.
+She immigrated to the US from Taiwan when she was a teenager.
 After over 20 years as a clinical pharmacist, Ming-Ming wanted to give back to her community.
-RAI combines her compassion as a health are provider and her love for fashion to create this women empowerment initiative.
+RAI combines her compassion as a healthcare provider and her love for fashion to create this women empowerment initiative.

 Executive Board Director (2019 - Present)